-APPENDIX 2 - FARLEIGH SCHOOL CONCERN FORM
+Appendix 2 - FARLEIGH SCHOOL CONCERN FORM

-In the first instance speak with Ben Wood, the DSL at Farleigh, or one of the Deputy DSLs, Stuart Whithear, Sue Wilton and Amy Jago, who may ask you to complete this form to record any concern about a pupil's welfare or to complete an online report via MyConcern.
+In the first instance speak with the DSL at Farleigh, or one of the Deputy DSLs.
+They may ask you to complete this form to record any concern about a pupil's welfare or if the concern is brought by a member of Farleigh Staff, they will be required to complete an online report via MyConcern.
 Remember to be factual rather than offering an opinion.